1913 | The Dayton Flood

 1979 | The Rike Family Brought $1M Contribution to Foundation

-The Dayton Foundation had had only one large increase in assets in decades: in 1979, after David L. Rike retired from the Foundation Board, he made a decision that was to have significant impact on the future direction of The Dayton Foundation.
-He closed his family foundation and folded it into The Dayton Foundation through the contribution of roughly $1 million and the establishment of the Rike Family Fund.
+The Dayton Foundation had had only one large increase in assets in decades.
+In 1979, after David L. Rike retired from the Foundation Board, he made a decision that was to have significant impact on the future direction of The Dayton Foundation.
+He closed his family foundation and folded a large share of it into The Dayton Foundation through the contribution of roughly $1 million to create the Rike Family Fund.
 This dramatically increased the Foundation’s assets and set the stage for the next step in the Foundation’s development.
 The Rike Family Foundation assisted children and others in the community.^ top of page

 1980s | The Fred and Fred Years